Revolutionary Committee of the Chinese Kuomintang: People's Republic of China

 The third session of the 2nd Central Committee of the RCCK in 1953.

-After the founding of the People's Republic of China in October 1949, members of the Chinese Kuomintang Revolutionary Committee maintained positions in the municipal and central governments.
+After the founding of the People's Republic of China on 1 October 1949, members of the Chinese Kuomintang Revolutionary Committee maintained positions in the municipal and central governments.
 In November 1949, the second congress of the Chinese Kuomintang Revolutionary Committee was held in Beijing.
-At the second congress, the Chinese Kuomintang Revolutionary Committee, Chinese Nationalist Democratic Promotion Association, the Comrades of the Three Peoples Principles, and other members of the Kuomintang's left wing agreed to merge and form the Revolutionary Committee of the Chinese Kuomintang.
+At the second congress, the Chinese Kuomintang Revolutionary Committee, the Chinese Nationalist Democratic Promotion Association, the Comrades of the Three Peoples Principles, and other members of the Kuomintang's left wing agreed to merge and form the Revolutionary Committee of the Chinese Kuomintang.
+The meeting also elected the 2nd Central Committee, with Li Jishen elected as chairman.